mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 95 - Premature Classification/readme.md

          return length * breadth;
        }
  }
-//We are creating a premature abstraction
+// We are creating a premature abstraction
-//And misusing is-a relation since a Square "is a" Rectangle
+// And misusing is-a relation since a Square "is a" Rectangle

 class Square extends Rectangle
  {